Bequest 2000x1000

 If you are planning to remember the Childhood Cancer Association in your Will you should discuss this with your solicitor who can assist with the preparation of your Will and ensure your wishes are met.

-If you already have a Will
+Don't have a Will yet?

-Your Will can easily be amended to include a gift to the Childhood Cancer Association.
-Your solicitor can advise you on the best way to do this.
+If you already have a Will, it can be updated to include a gift to the Childhood Cancer Association.
+Your solicitor can guide you through this process.

 For Solicitors